sde-coursepack/sde-coursepack.github.io/modules/objects/_posts/2000-04-15-Benefits-of-Polymorphism.md

 ## Conclusion

 I know these ideas are, if you'll forgive the pun, abstract, and they made be hard to tangle with.
-The key insight, however, is when you are thinking about your software, think about major actions not as *functions*, but instead as *abstract interfaces*.
-Start with the abstract description of the behavior you wish to implement *first*, and implement specifics *second*.
+The key insight, however, is when you are thinking about your software, think about major actions not as *procedural code*, but instead as *abstract functional interfaces*.
+Start with the abstract description of the functional behavior you wish to implement *first*, and implement specifics *second*.